Annapurna Base Camp Trek 7 Days

 While these are the standard starting and finishing points for the Annapurna base camp trek, you can connect this trek to Khopra Danda Trek, Hidden Lake Trek, Mardi Himal Trek, and several other treks within the Annapurna region.
 Reach out to us for any variation.

-Choosing the best time for the ABC Trek depends on one's preference; however, Spring and Autumn emerge as crowd favorites.
+Choosing the best time to visit the ABC Trek depends on one's preference; however, Spring and Autumn emerge as crowd favorites.

-Spring, from mid-February to mid-May, is perfect for casual and beginner trekkers, with minimum rainfall, clear skies, and vibrant rhododendron forests throughout the journey.
-The occasional snowfall during this period adds a touch of adventure to an otherwise comfortable trek.
+Spring, from March to May, is perfect for casual and beginner trekkers, with minimum rainfall, clear skies, and vibrant rhododendron forests throughout the journey.
+The occasional snowfall during this period adds a touch of adventure to an otherwise it's comfortable trek.

-From September to the first weeks of December, autumn is universally accepted as the prime trekking season, distinguished by dry days, comforting warmth during the day, and chilly weather at night.
+Autumn, from September to December, is universally accepted as the prime trekking season, distinguished by dry days, comforting warmth during the day, and chilly weather at night.
 Local Harvest festivals and cultural festivities are added attractions while trekking this season.

 On the other hand, Summer, from June to August, brings frequent rainfall and muddy trails filled with leeches.
 So, the trek becomes slightly more challenging - a less favorable circumstance for beginners.
 However, the trails are isolated, which can appeal to experienced hikers.
 Also, the green scenery, as far as an eye can see, always brings out the nature admirers on the trek.